HiralHirpara/online-bookstore/README.md

  # Java EE Online Bookstore Project

 ### Project Overview:
-A web-based bookstore application built using Java EE technologies.
-It provides full CRUD (Create, Read, Update, Delete) functionality for managing a collection of books and exposes RESTful APIs for integration or frontend consumption.
+A web-based bookstore application built using Java EE (Jakarta EE) technologies.
+It provides full CRUD functionality (Create, Read, Update, Delete) for managing a collection of books through a traditional web interface using Servlets and JSP.
+The system allows users to add, view, update, and delete books stored in a MySQL database.

 ###  Project Features-